hoogenm/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

 ### Step 1: Calculate and report total number of missing values
-Calculate *the number of rows with missing values* as the number of incomplete cases (which is the same number).
+Calculate *the number of rows with missing values* as the number of incomplete cases (which is the same number):

 ```r
 number_of_missing_values <- sum(!complete.cases(activity.data))